wwong38519/vagrant-ansible-mean/README.md

 Getting MEAN with Vagrant and Ansible
 =====================================

 This configuration will install the latest versions of MongoDB, Nginx, Node.js, Express, Yeoman, and the Yeoman Angular.js generator.
+Ruby and the compass gem are installed for the yo build process.

+All running on the Ubuntu 13.10 (Saucy Salamander)

 Installation
 ------------